Traffic tickets: How to fight a speeding ticket in Minnesota

 “Warp speed, Captain!”

 The claimed, measured speed was wrong, inaccurate.
 The actual speed was within the speed limit.
 No trial evidence proves a speed over.
-In any event, the speed was reasonable and prudent, with no collision or risk of one.
+But in any event, the speed was reasonable and prudent, with no collision or risk of one.

-There are multi-volume treatises in the law libraries of defenses to speeding tickets.
-These are just a few.
+In the law libraries, there are multi-volume treatises of defenses to speeding tickets.
+So these are just a few.